 Who are the buyers within your target accounts?
-If you’re selling into small businesses, you may be selling to the owner or to a general manager.
-If you’re selling into larger companies, you may be selling to an IT manager or to the vice president of sales.
+You may sell to the owner or a general manager if you’re selling into small businesses.
+If you’re selling to larger companies, you may be selling to an IT manager or the vice president of sales.

 Who are the influencers within your accounts?
-Your marketing may be more likely to get the attention of an influencer than a buyer.
+Your marketing may be more likely to get an influencer’s attention than a buyer’s.

 Who are the practitioners?
 These are the people who will be using your product or service.